ropensci/hddtools/README.md

      product="3B43",
      version=7,
      year=2012,
-     lonMin=-3.82,
-     lonMax=-3.63,
-     latMin=52.43,
-     latMax=52.52)
+     bbox)
 ```

 ### Warnings
-This package and functions herein are provided as is, without any guarantee.
+This package and functions herein are part of an experimental open-source project.
+They are provided as is, without any guarantee.

 # Please leave your feedback
 I would greatly appreciate if you could leave your feedbacks either via email (cvitolodev@gmail.com) or taking a short survey (https://www.surveymonkey.com/s/QQ568FT).